MichaelNolan80/MH-CH4/README.md

-# Building a Hacking VertualLab
+# Building a Hacking Virtual Lab
 ## Downloading and Install the Software -

 - 1 - I started by download the lastest VMware Software <a href="https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware%20Workstation%20Pro">From here.
 You need to be signed in.</a> Make sure you pick the right operating system you are putting the VMware on.